durablebrandsoftware/durable-date-and-time/README.md

 Note that the `DateAndTimeSelector` (see below) uses `Date.currentDateAndTime` internally so that you can control the current date and time it uses as well.

-## A SwiftUI `DateAndTimeSelector` Component
+## A New SwiftUI `DateAndTimeSelector` Component

-Also include in the package is a `DateAndTimeSelector` component for SwiftUI that provides a UI control for selecting dates and times.
+Also include in the package is a `DateAndTimeSelector` component for SwiftUI that provides a new UI control for selecting dates and times.
 It is modeled after Apple's `DatePicker` in that it provides both an **expanded (inline) version** that can be displayed directly inside a view, and a **button version** that displays a button that opens a popover for picking dates and times.

 The primary benefit of the new `DateAndTimeSelector` is its ability to visualize activities in its calendar view to help users see how busy each day is.
 This is accomplished by providing the selector with an optional `DateAndTimeSelectorDataSource` via the `.dataSource(...)` view modifier: